 - Ag Quad Lot (behind Hutcheson Hall)

 Every summer, in preparation for the fall semester, Transportation Services’ staff work their way through campus and remove any abandoned bicycles.
 To avoid having your bicycle impounded, please remove it from campus when you move out this spring.
-Transportation Services will begin tagging abandoned bicycles on May 18, 2022 and will begin removing and impounding tagged bicycles on or after June 1, 2022.
+Transportation Services will begin tagging bicycle racks and abandoned bicycles on April 24, 2023 and will begin impounding all bicycles left on signed bicycle racks beginning on May 15, 2023.

 For those interested in storing their bikes in Blacksburg, Virginia Tech Sustainable Transportation offers a bike storage option!
 Students are able to pay to store their bikes on campus at the Hokie Bike Hub (inside the Perry Street Parking Garage at 1330 Perry Street) until they return for the fall semester.

 Summer bike storage permits are available for purchase through the Parking Services permit portal at a cost of $20.
 This option is cheaper and easier than retrieving a bike from impoundment, which costs $30.
 To purchase the permit, click on the link above and select “Get Permits”.
-Login with your VT Username, select the Bike Storage Permit, and follow the prompts to finalize payment.
+Login with your VT Username, select the Summer Bike Storage Permit, and follow the prompts to finalize payment.

-After purchasing a permit, students should connect with the Alternative Transportation Department at email@example.com to coordinate storage at the Hokie Bike Hub.
+After purchasing a permit, students should connect with Sustainable Transportation at firstname.lastname@example.org to coordinate storage at the Hokie Bike Hub.